rnb3ds/docs-site/docs/en/httpc/api-reference/interfaces.md

 }
 ```

-Used in middleware, providing read/write access to the request.
+Used in middleware to provide read-write access to requests.
 Composed from internal interfaces `RequestReader` and `RequestWriter`.

 ### ResponseMutator